iov-one/weave/architecture/NFT.md

 of the Approvals.

-In the two-step case, we could imagine the owner granting an `immutible` (and likely `exclusive`) Approval to the new owner to `acceptOwnership`.
+In the two-step case, we could imagine the owner granting an `immutable` (and likely `exclusive`) Approval to the new owner to `acceptOwnership`.
 The new owner can now decide whether they want to `takeAction(acceptOwnership)` to take ownership of the NFT.
-We will need to make this immutible and/or exclusive to make sure that we can do this safely.
+We will need to make this immutable and/or exclusive to make sure that we can do this safely.
 Eg. you offer to sell it to me, but after giving it to me, you decide to give it to your friend as well, who acceptsOwnership before me.
 We just need some design that can avoid